 Often organizations tend to start with what’s easiest, leader to employee accountability.
 Reed Hastings, Netflix CEO and co-author of No Rules Rules: Netflix and the Culture of Reinvention, says:

 “I recommend instead focusing first on something much more difficult: getting employees to give candid feedback to the boss.
 This can be accompanied by boss-to-employee feedback.
 But it’s when employees begin providing truthful feedback to their leaders that the big benefits of candor really take off.”

 Creating space for open conversations and accountability on all levels is possible in every workplace.
 When you download, How to Have Hard Conversations, you will learn how to foster an environment that allows real change to occur and make a lasting impact in your organization.

 This guide provides you with step-by-step instructions and practical application solutions to create a more efficient and open workplace culture on all levels.

-TAGGED : cohesive team, Communication, difficult conversations, Everything DiSC®, Team Development
+TAGGED : cohesive team, Communication, Culture of Accountability, difficult conversations, Everything DiSC®, Team Development